-Just like any do-it-yourself project, sealing your pavement has some rules you will have to follow if you want a professional-looking result.
-If you are keen on sealing your own driveway, you need to take note of some dos and don’ts listed below.
+Just like any DIY project, pavement sealing has rules you will have to follow if you want a professional-looking result.
+If you are keen on sealing your own driveway, then check out some dos and don’ts listed below.

 Remember that a DIY project gone bad is more costly than if you were to hire a professional or contractor in the first place.
 Aside from the expenses of the DIY project gone wrong, you’d have to pay extra for the pro to correct any damage you might have done.

 Before applying pavement sealer on your pavement, DO patch any holes and seal any crack.
 Applying sealer without filling these cracks and holes will only make these crevices susceptible to more damage.

 Asphalt Kingdom has both cold pour and hot pour asphalt crack filler varieties that should be used first.
 Moreover, DO check to make sure that these fillers have substantially hardened from the inside out before any sealer is applied.

 DO fill the sides of your driveway with soil.
 The edges of an asphalt driveway are very susceptible to damage if they are not supported.
 After applying pavement sealer, place an inch thick of sandy loam soil in the edges, so that any heavy vehicle that will be driving close to the edge of the driveway will not be able to start a web of small cracks that get aggravated in time.